Gennaro Bracigliano

 Gennaro Bracigliano (born 1 March 1980) is a French former professional footballer who played as a goalkeeper.

 Career

 Bracigliano was born in Forbach, Moselle.
 He started his career with Nancy, then he transferred to Marseille in 2011.
 On 13 March 2012, he came on as a substitute in his UEFA Champions League debut against Inter Milan in the stoppage time, after Steve Mandanda had been dismissed.
 Despite conceding a goal from a penalty by Giampaolo Pazzini, he made several crucial saves which made Marseille qualify to the quarter-finals of the 2011–12 UEFA Champions League on away goals rule, after drawing 2–2 on aggregate.

 On 21 August 2014, Bracigliano was a third round pick in the Inaugural ISL International Draft, signing for Chennai.
 He joined the North East United FC as a goalkeeping coach and player for the second season of the Indian Super League.

 Personal life

-His uncle Vincent Bracigliano is a former international footballer.
-He played for FC Metz and FC Nantes.
+His uncle Vincent Bracigliano is a former football midfielder who played for Metz and Nantes.